LucoDevro/CAGEcleaner/docs/guide/install.rst

 .. warning::

    We do not recommend using this approach as some non-Python dependencies are not available from PyPi (NCBI Datasets CLI, any2fasta, MMseqs2) and therefore should be installed beforehand.
-Check out the dependencies for more details.
+Check out CAGEcleaner's dependencies in the Bioconda recipe for more details.